OUR WEBSHOP IS CURRENTLY CLOSED - NEW WEBSITE COMING SOON Can I telephone my order through to you or post you a cheque?

 No. Your internet invoice will show a delivery charge but we will deduct that amount before we charge your credit card.
 So we know, just add a message in the 'other comments' box at our checkout, such as 'to collect from your shop on xxxxx day/date'I'm having a cheese and wine party.
 How much cheese should I budget for?

 We normally allow 100g per person.
 Some people are greedy but others eat just a little, so this amount has worked for us over the years.
 If you are feeding 50 people, therefore, you will need 5 kilos; 75 people will require 7.5 kilos, and 100 people will need 10 kilos.
 Allow about £2.50 per head.
-If there is a lot of other food, you could reduce these quantities by about a third.
+If there is a lot of other food, you could reduce these quantities by about a third or even a half.
 We can put together a selection of what's particularly good at the moment (see the Cheese Selections section of our website) or you can choose each part of your order.
 Don't have too many small pieces of cheese; a few good hunks is always better.
 Vary the types (e.g. a soft cheese, a firm cheese, a blue cheese, a goats' milk cheese etc.) and think about colour, strength and texture (often a Double Gloucester, a Leicester or Shropshire Blue add a nice touch of colour).
 If you personally do not like, say, blue cheese, goat cheese, or any other type of cheese, bear in mind that you are not ordering a selection for yourself, and that other guests may enjoy these types of cheese.
 You can order in two ways - you can pick your own cheeses so that the total weight tallies with our guidelines above; or you can ask us to put together a selection which amounts to £2.50 x number of guests.
 If there are particular cheeses you wish or do not wish to include, please enter these in the 'Any Other Comments' box at our checkout.What do 'Suitable for Vegetarians' and 'Made with Unpasteurised Milk' mean by some cheeses?